crcdng/flock-follow/README.md

-This is an extension of the p5.js flocking example by Daniel Shiffman.
+This is a rewrite and extension of the p5.js flocking example by Daniel Shiffman.

-Run a webserver like [live-server](https://github.com/tapio/live-server) in the main directory.
+To start, run a webserver like [live-server](https://github.com/tapio/live-server) in the main directory.

 # DONE